 The research fellowship will include both a formal didactic component and practical research experience that will provide a well-rounded experience in study design, study execution, manuscript preparation, and grant writing.

 The didactic portion of the fellowship training may take one of several forms.
-Trainees will have the option of completing a Master of Public Health degree in epidemiology and biostatistics or a research certificate from the OHSU Human Investigations Program.
+Trainees will have the option of completing a Master of Clinical Research degree from the OHSU Human Investigations Program (HIP), or a Master of Public Health degree in epidemiology and biostatistics.
 Applicants who already hold a research credential are also invited to apply for the fellowship.
 Coursework in advanced research methods, health administration and policy, and/or medical informatics is available to supplement the existing background as the trainees' interests dictate.
+OHSU DEM provides fixed tuition support to research fellows.
 Additional details about the programs are given below.

 Master of Public Health (MPH)

 The OHSU MPH degree, emphasizing epidemiology and biostatistics, can be completed in six or seven quarters as part of the research fellowship.
 The curriculum includes courses in epidemiologic methods, biostatistics, health systems organization, research ethics, the foundations of public health, and current issues in public health.
 These courses will provide the methodological foundation required for successful health services research.
 Electives in health economics, health administration, and health policy topics can supplement the fellows' content expertise.
-Additional information about the MPH curriculum can be found at http://www.ohsu.edu/som-PubHealth.
+Learn more about the OHSU MPH program

 Additional Coursework Options

 Fellows who already hold an advanced research degree may elect to take coursework that is individualized to focus on areas that augment their previous training and experience.
-In addition to coursework available in the MPH program and the HIP, the OHSU DMICE offers coursework in the areas of medical informatics, statistics, medical decision-making and outcomes research.
+In addition to coursework available in the HIP and MPH programs, the OHSU Department of Medical Informatics and Clinical Epidemiology offers coursework in the areas of medical informatics, statistics, medical decision-making and outcomes research.
 Additional information about the curriculum can be found on the DMICE website.
-Portland State University (PSU), located two miles from the OHSU campus, is also home to an MPH degree program in Health Administration and Policy and offers other courses that may be of interest to health services research fellows.

 Each fellow is assigned to a faculty mentor whose research interests most closely match those of the fellow.
 Faculty and fellow work closely together in developing and conducting a series of research projects, designed to give the fellow practical experience in the research methodologies that will be essential for success in the fellow's content area.